 My mother-in-law sold nearly every home she and her husband owned at a loss because the

 younger purchaser always came first.
 Even during the good times, they routinely managed to just break even.
 She shed homes like a snake sheds its skin, buying and selling homes every few years.

 Ma had sympathy for the young buyers and always felt the need to help them “move-up.”
 She had no interest in her own belongings.
 Ma considered them just utilitarian objects to be discarded when no longer useful.
 Any “frivolous” gifts, or belongings, were routinely given away as soon as an occasion arose.
-To my father-in-law’s chagrin, she even refused to accept frivolous (expensive) Christmas gifts from him.
+To my father-in-law’s chagrin, she even refused to accept “frivolous”, code for expensive, Christmas gifts from him.

-Lady Astor, although surrounded with great wealth and luxury, was of the same temperament, only on a much grander scale.
+Lady Astor, although surrounded by great wealth, and luxury, was of the same temperament, only on a much grander scale.
 Her donations were legendary.
 She supported her causes, and the

 arts, with abandon.

 Lady Astor’s philanthropy also extended to acquaintances and their personal undertakings as well.
 Her generosity, and that of my mother-in-law, would not have been possible if it were not for both of their husband’s quiet approval.